HackTestes/Linux_VirtualEnvs/edge-tts/edge-tts-instructions.md

 1. First load the AppArmor profile with `apparmor_parser` or copy the file into `/etc/apparmor.d/` (NOT USED because Fedora only supports SELinux)

-1. Create the private home dir `mkdir ~/Dev && mkdir ~/Dev/edge-tts && mkdir ~/Dev/edge-tts/texts`
+1. Create the private home dir `mkdir -p ~/Dev/edge-tts/texts`

+1. Change to the Downloads directory: `cd Downloads/`

+1. Download the scripts: `git clone --verbose --depth 1 https://github.com/HackTestes/Linux_VirtualEnvs ./LVE`

+1. Change directory: `cd ./LVE/edge-tts/`

 1. Load the container with `bash ./start-env-edge-tts.sh`